AMReX-Combustion/PeleRad/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/AMReX-Combustion/PeleRad.git`
-2. The example CMake build scripts for Summit CUDA build and Frontier HIP build are in the /scripts folder.
+2. The example CMake scripts for Summit CUDA build and Frontier HIP build are in the '/scripts' folder.

 ## Usage
 PeleRad is designed for modeling radiative transfer in reacting flows.
 To use PeleRad in conjunction with PeleLMeX, follow these steps:
+1.
+2.

+One example script for a test case on Frontier is provided in the '/scripts' folder.
+To run the script:
+'./build_Fontier.sh'
+The results are kept at

 ## License
 The license file is located at